daniel1014/RAG_KG_AGENT/README.md

 # Personalized News Briefing Generator
+This project is a coding challenge for Serendipity AI company, aiming to create a personalised briefing AI agent.

-This project is a Streamlit web application that generates personalized news briefings for users based on their role and interests.
+This is a Streamlit web application that generates personalized news briefings for users based on their role and interests.
 It leverages a combination of Retrieval Augmented Generation (RAG) with a Weaviate vector database and Knowledge Graph (KG) querying with a Neo4j graph database to gather relevant information.
 An OpenAI Large Language Model (LLM) is then used to synthesize this information into a coherent and tailored briefing.

 ## Architecture